Forensic report confirms ATM thief Salahuddin was tortured before death

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAHIM YAR KHAN: A forensic medical report of viral ATM thief, released Tuesday, proved that the deceased was tortured, though it did not specify the cause of death.
+RAHIM YAR KHAN: A forensic medical report of viral ATM thief, released on Tuesday, proved that the deceased was torture, though it did not specify the cause of death.

 Salahuddin Ayubi had died in the custody of the Rahim Yar Khan police a day after his arrest.